murtaugh/MTG-Lands-Pile/index.md

 # Lands Pile
 ### A Magic: The Gathering Variant Rule

-> A quick intro: This is an idea I've had in my head for a couple years, and I finally took the time to write it down.
+> This is an idea I've had in my head for a couple years, and I finally took the time to write it down.
 I don't know if anyone else has tried anything like this (probably!) but I feel like lands are both the best and worst part of Magic, so a way to ease that pain (especially for new players) seems like a fun option.

 ## Overview